devsmn/devsmn.github.io/README.md

-Static site for hosting files in the root repository because some services only craw the first level.
+Static site for hosting root files because some services cannot crawl more than one level.

 # Athena
 Check out my android app